reyurquiza/retail-order-cancellation-tracker/README.md

 ## 🚀 Features

 - 🔒 Secure IMAP login using Gmail app password
-- ⏱ Only scans emails from the past N days
+- ⏱ Only scans emails from the past X days
 - 📨 Caches processed emails to avoid re-checking
 - 📁 Outputs clean CSV reports
 - 📬 Extracts from HTML emails using BeautifulSoup